southsidedean/using-kubectl-generate-yaml-manifests/README.md

 Use "kubectl options" for a list of global command-line options (applies to all commands).
 ```

-This view gives you a high-level explanation of the command, usage examples and the syntax and switches for the command.
+This view gives you a high-level explanation of the `kubectl run` command, including usage examples and the syntax and switches.

-Go ahead, play around, get familiar with the help functionality in the `kubectl` command.
-It's the fastest documentation for `kubectl`, both when taking the exams and for day-to-day use.
+***Go ahead, play around, get familiar with the help functionality in the `kubectl` command.
+It's the fastest documentation for `kubectl`, both when taking the exams and for day-to-day use.***

 ### Kubernetes API Resources